oconnor663/bao/docs/spec.md

 ### Would hashing the length as associated data improve the security of the decoder?

-**No, not for a correct decoder.** An attacker modifying the length bytes can't produce any observable result, other than the errors that are also possible by modifying or truncating the rest of the encoding.
+**No, not for a correct implementation.** An attacker modifying the length bytes can't produce any observable result, other than the errors that are also possible by modifying or truncating the rest of the encoding.
 The story is more complicated if we consider "sloppy" implementations that accept some invalid encodings, in which case hashing the length could mitigate some attacks but would also create some new ones.
 An earlier version of the Bao design did hash the length bytes, but the current design doesn't.

 Let's start by considering a correct decoder.
 What happens if a man-in-the-middle attacker tweaks the length header in between encoding and